kshitijingale/project-8/readme.md

 ## Developer - Kshitij Ingale

- In this project i have learnt about CSS Position property.
+ In this project i have learnt about CSS Flex property.

  Time Taken = 2.5 hrs